warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/create-a-validator.md

 ﻿---
-sidebar_position: 4
+sidebar_position: 5
 ---

 # Create a validator

-This is a simple step-by-step guide for setting up a validator on Buenavista testnet.
+This is a simple step-by-step guide for setting up a validator on Chiado testnet.
 It's not a guide on validator architecture or security features.

 ## Prerequisites

 The following instructions assume you have already set up a full-node and are synchronized to the latest block height.
-If you haven’t done so, please follow the [Join Buenavista](buenavista-testnet/join-buenavista) instructions.
+If you haven’t done so, please follow the [Join Chiado](chiado-testnet/join-chiado) instructions.

 ## 1. Create/restore a key pair